How to Make Freezer Meals the Easy Way

-How to Budget for Freezer Cooking
+How to Budget for Cooking Freezer Meals

 With Chuck’s current job he gets paid every two weeks.
 We spend $1,200 per month to feed our family of 12 (you can read more about that here).
 We put $600 from every paycheck into an envelope for groceries.
 Three weeks ago I knew I had to get some freezer meals prepared.
 I was hoping for some extra money, but that just didn’t work with our budget.
 This meant I had our usual $600 and needed to feed us for two weeks and get freezer meals prepared.
 I searched my Pinterest boards and my recipes for inspiration and assembled my grocery list.

 This week when Chuck got paid again, I bought the supplies and assembled: Black Bean and Corn Salsa Chicken (x2), Fiesta Chicken Soup (x2), Chalupa (x2), Chicken Curry (x2).

-1. Immediately cooked all four pounds of pasta for the Ham Broccoli Bake.
+I immediately cooked all four pounds of pasta for the Ham Broccoli Bake.
 While the pasta was cooking I cubed the ham and chopped the broccoli.
 As soon as the pasta was cooked, I assembled three meals worth of Ham Broccoli Bake.

-2. Once those were done, I assembled three pans of lasagna.
+Next, I assembled three pans of lasagna.
 You do not need to pre-cook the noodles, simply add a layer of sauce to the bottom of the lasagna pan.
 Layer: sauce, pasta, cheese mixture, and meat.
 Easy!

-4. I placed two whole chickens in the crockpot for the Chicken Gumbo.
+I placed two whole chickens in the crockpot for the Chicken Gumbo.
 I had the kids chop celery, carrots, and pepper for the gumbo.

 The next day I sent Judah and Tilly to the grocery store to buy fresh boneless, skinless chicken breasts.
 As soon as they arrived home I assembled the Crockpot Peanut Chicken and Sweet Asian Chicken into freezer bags.